Europe set to delay bank capital rules as U.S. row simmers

 The global accord hatched by central bankers and regulators meeting in Basel, Switzerland, demands that lenders set aside more capital to cover losses such as unpaid loans.

-It also lays down higher standards in determining what kind of assets a bank can use to meet these capital levels.
-For example, a limit on the use of hybrid debt that banks previously relied on, but which unravelled in the crisis.
+It also lays down higher standards in determining what kind of assets a bank can use to meet these capital levels, such as limiting the use of hybrid debt that banks previously relied on, but which unravelled in the crisis.

 The European Union is struggling to agree on many aspects of the package, including what kinds of assets can be considered liquid, or available at short notice.

-The European Parliament is also demanding tough limits on bonus payouts in the EU law that introduces Basel; a demand that has irritated Britain.
+The European Parliament is also demanding tough limits on bonus payouts in the EU law that introduces Basel, a demand that has irritated countries such as Britain.

 After months of tortuous, often late-night negotiations between the parliament and EU member states, issues such as bonus caps remain unresolved and agreement on the broader rules has yet to be reached.